 This waterfall is suitable for most reptiles and amphibians although a humidity-loving, tropical species would benefit the most; an exotic tree frog, for example.

 Pros: Solid build, beginner friendly, reasonably priced, has a reservoir to contain the water, comes in multiple sizes

 Cons: The thick power cord is difficult to adjust

 This unit comes highly recommended because it is visually appealing and offers beginning hobbyists a means of adding a waterfall feature without having to build it yourself.

 Type: Decorative ReptoFilter

-The Tetrafauna waterfall filter is a steal under $40.
-A built-in water filtration device helps keep your frog’s water clean and changing the filter is simple.
-The folks at Tetrafauna placed the filter inside the rock so you’ll never see it until you remove the lid, which also serves as a small basking area.
-The lid is easily removed, revealing the changeable filters.
+A built-in water filtration device helps keep your frog’s water clean and replacing the filter is simple.
+The folks at TetraFauna placed the filter inside the rock so you won’t see it until you remove the lid, which also serves as a small basking area.

 Repti Rapids LED Waterfall